 Sleep has been the subject of many studies, especially in recent years.
 Scientists are learning more and more about what your body does while you sleep.
 At the same time, they are learning more about the effects of not sleeping enough in the short and long run.
 Read on to discover ten scientifically proven reasons why getting enough high-quality sleep is crucial for your health and functioning.

 Crucial for learning and thinking, sleep is absolutely necessary for most cognitive processes.
-Lack of sleep adversely affects your ability to concentrate, be alert, reason, and solve problems.
+Lack of sleep adversely affects your ability to concentrate, be the alert, reason, and solve problems.
 This makes it much more difficult to process new information.
-Sleep deprivation affects a wide variety of cognitive functions, and can even affect gene expression within the brain, according to a study by SRI.
+Sleep deprivation affects a wide variety of cognitive functions, and can even affect gene expression within the brain, according to a study by SRI

 Sleep deprivation was the cause of several notorious accidents in history, including nuclear catastrophes and devastating oil spills.
 Furthermore, a great proportion of car accidents every day is caused by fatigued and drowsy drivers.
 Lack of sleep can significantly increase reaction times, making it as dangerous for driving and other activities as being intoxicated.
-At work, too, many people suffer from injuries and accidents as a result of loss of sleep or poor quality sleep.
+At work, too, many people suffer from injuries and accidents as a result of the loss of sleep or poor quality sleep.

 3. Serious Health Problems